The current border control measures relating to COVID-19, including information about managed isolation and quarantine.

 No exemption will be possible if you have become symptomatic with COVID-19 during your stay in managed isolation and have been moved to a quarantine hotel.
 This is because the Health Order only permits an exemption where a person meets the low risk indicators.

-More details about how to apply and the information needed to consider an exemption can be found on the Unite against COVID-19 website.
+More details about how to apply and the information needed to consider an exemption can be found on the Managed Isolation and Quarantine website.

 International Medical evacuations (Medevac)